AriFordsham/GHCWiki/status/may11.md

 > *As a result we have closed dozens of open type inference bugs, especially related to GADTs and type families.*

-- **David Terei: Any update on LLVM?** Previous entry: *David Terei implemented a new **back end for GHC using LLVM**.
-In certain situations using the LLVM backend can give fairly substantial performance improvements to your code, particularly if you're using the Vector libraries, DPH or making heavy use of fusion.
-In the general case it should give as good performance or slightly better than GHC's native code generator and C backend.
-You can use it through the '-fllvm' compiler flag.
-More details of the backend can be found in David's and Manuel Chakravarty's Haskell Symposium paper [ http://www.cse.unsw.edu.au/\~davidt/downloads/ghc-llvm-hs10.pdf Llvm](http://www.cse.unsw.edu.au/~davidt/downloads/ghc-llvm-hs10.pdf Llvm).*

 - **Simon Marlow: Any update?** Previous entry: *In joint work with Phil Trinder and his colleagues at Herriot Watt, Simon M designed implemented a new **parallel strategies library**, described in their 2010 Haskell Symposium paper [ http://www.haskell.org/\~simonmar/papers/strategies.pdf Seq](http://www.haskell.org/~simonmar/papers/strategies.pdf Seq).*